py5coding/py5book/content/user_functions.md

 Finally, py5's [Class Mode](/content/py5_modes) does not support this code transformation magic.
 When using py5 in Class Mode code, you must write a `settings()` method that makes the call to [](/reference/sketch_size).

-## Keyboard Events
+## Key Events

-There are three keyboard event functions that respond to inputs from a keyboard.
+There are three key event functions that respond to inputs from a keyboard.
 The below list outlines the functions and their triggers.

 * `key_pressed()` - after any key is pressed
 * `key_typed()` - after any key is pressed and released
 * `key_released()` - after any key is released

-Mention `Py5KeyEvent` objects
+For each of these key event functions, py5 can pass a [](/reference/py5keyevent) object.
+If a key event function is defined with a single parameter, it will receive a `Py5KeyEvent` object; if defined with no parameters, the `Py5KeyEvent` object will be omitted.

+The below example demonstrates all of the possible key event functions.
+Try running it and experimenting to understand the events that trigger them.

 ```python
 # TODO: insert example
 ```

-In addition to the above event functions, py5 also provides several keyboard-related properties for you to use.
+In addition to the above event functions, py5 also provides several key-related properties for you to use.
 They are:

 * [](/reference/sketch_is_key_pressed) - The `is_key_pressed` variable stores whether or not a keyboard button is currently being pressed.
 * [](/reference/sketch_key) - The system variable `key` always contains the value of the most recent key on the keyboard that was used (either pressed or released).
 It will contain the constant `CODED` if it was a special key that can then be discriminated with `key_code`.
 * [](/reference/sketch_key_code) - The variable `key_code` is used to detect special keys such as the arrow keys (`UP`, `DOWN`, `LEFT`, and `RIGHT`) as well as `ALT`, `CONTROL`, and `SHIFT`.

-Between py5's keyboard event functions, the `Py5KeyEvent` object, and the above properties, there are many ways for you to code your Sketch to respond to keyboard inputs.
+Between py5's key event functions, the `Py5KeyEvent` object, and the above properties, there are many ways for you to code your Sketch to respond to keyboard inputs.

 ## Mouse Events